tungtrandt13/hlsjs-p2p-wrapper/README.md

 #### Pre-requisites

-First of all, make sure you are using a Node.js version >= 6.0.0
+First of all, make sure you are using Node.js version >= 6.0.0

 Since the installation uses a Ruby script, you need Ruby to be installed on your machine.
-On most Linux distros and on macOS, it's installed by default, but for Windows you need to install it [manually](https://www.ruby-lang.org/en/).
+On most Linux distros and on macOS, it's installed by default.

 Finally, one of the install steps assumes the presence of `wget` on your system.
 Again this is most likely installed on all Unix based systems.
 If you have a Mac, you could use [Homebrew](https://brew.sh/) and then run `brew install wget`.

+For Windows users, you can build using either [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) or [Cygwin](https://www.cygwin.com/), which provides `wget`, Ruby and a Unix-like environment.

 Webpack is used for building, so make sure that you have `webpack` installed in your global node binaries otherwise install it like this:
 ```